NAS vs AN Bolts

 • Rivets – A rivet is a permanent fastener that pinches aligned mechanical pieces or plates together in a secure hold.
 Multiple rivets at set points around a perimeter will lower the risk of misalignment or rotation.

 • Nuts – There are many types of nuts you can purchase at a hardware store, from standard nuts to anchor nuts, castle nuts, self-locking nuts, and much more.
-Nuts will fasten across the threaded shafts of bolts, and there are many different types available that meet the various NAS requirements for their intended applications and materials.
+Nuts will fasten across the threaded shafts of bolts, and there are many different types available that meet the various NAS nuts requirements for their intended applications and materials.

 Purchasing AN and NAS bolts that meet National Aerospace Standards (NAS)